- Public Safety & Health

-- The Department of Conservation & Recreations' (DCR) Bureau of Forest Fire Control and
+- The Department of Conservation and Recreation's (DCR) Bureau of Forest Fire Control and

 - The Department of Environmental Protection (DEP).
 Each have the sole power to deny burning authorization.

-- Open air burning may be denied at any time for a verity of public safety reasons.
+- Open-air burning may be denied at any time for a variety of public safety reasons.

 - Brush, cane, driftwood, and forestry debris from other than commercial or industrial land clearing operations.